sindresorhus/electron-dl/readme.md

 - Saves the file to the users Downloads directory instead of prompting.
 - Bounces the Downloads directory in the dock when done. *(macOS)*
 - Handles multiple downloads.
-- Resumes interrupted downloads when the server supports it.
+- Resumes interrupted downloads when the server supports it, while the app is running.
 - Shows badge count *(macOS & Linux only)* and download progress.
 Example on macOS:

 <img src="screenshot.png" width="82">